unparalleled-js/docs-1/workbot-for-teams/workbot-latebinding.md

 This ensures that actions carried out by the recipe in the connected apps are done using the authenticated users' identity and permissions.

-Personal connection persist, meaning that the user doesn't have to provide credentials every time they use the Workbot command.
+Personal connections persist, meaning that the user doesn't have to provide credentials every time they use the Workbot command.

 To enable personal connections, go to **Recipe > Settings** page and enable **Verify user access at runtime**.
 Currently, Workbot only supports personal connections to apps with OAuth2 connections, e.g. Salesforce, ServiceNow, Box.